 We spent our 4-day Easter weekend (thanks Europe!) exploring a little slice of Poland—road tripping from Berlin to Kraków and back again with Heidi in tow.
 Unfortunately, the weather decided not to work with us, and our time in Poland was largely gloomy and rainy.
 On the plus side, that gave us ample excuse to find cozy places to fill our bellies with potatoes and vodka.
+Here were some of our favorite things to do in Kraków.

 Places to Eat in Kraków